1

 Job description

-The Lead Registered Behavior Technician (Lead RBT) is responsible for administering and implementing all applied behavior analysis (ABA) programs and services as directed by BCBA within the Hills & Dales Autism Services for clients with autism and autism spectrum disorders.
-The Lead RBT is responsible for assisting Director, BCBAIII, BCBAII and BCBA in developing and implementing ABA activities and programming.
-This role requires a collaborative working relationship within the Autism Services department and with all necessary departments in the performance of its operations.
+The Behavior Technician I is responsible for administering and implementing all applied behavior analysis (ABA) programs and services as directed by BCBA within the Hills & Dales Autism Services for clients with autism and autism spectrum disorders.
 The role requires collaborative working relationships with children, family/visitors, co-workers, physicians and their office staff, social services, dietary/nutrition, school system employees, vendors/volunteers, outside agencies, students, and all necessary departments in the performance of operations & responsibilities.

 1. Free from a conviction or prior employment history of child or resident abuse or dependent adult abuse.

-3. Must be a Registered Behavior Technician (RBT) by passing the certification exam offered by the Behavior Analyst Certification Board (BACB).
+3. Ability to become a Registered Behavior Technician (RBT) within one year of hire by passing the certification exam offered by the Behavior Analyst Certification Board (BACB).

-4. A minimum of one year experience resulting in an established clinical background in the treatment of children with Autism or Autism Spectrum Disorder.
+4. Prefer three months experience resulting in an established clinical background in the treatment of children with Autism or Autism Spectrum Disorder.